PRIV8TOOL/CEPHAS/README.md

 This project is licensed under the MIT License.

 ````

----
-### Step 2: Create the File in Your Terminal

-1. Make sure you are in your `cephas-apt-repo` directory.
-2. Run this command:
-    ```bash
-    cat > README.md
     ```
 3. Your terminal will now be waiting for you to input text. **Paste the text** you just copied.
 4. Press **`Ctrl + D`** to save the file and exit.